 Mergers of Investment Entities will normally involve a surviving fund taking over the assets of the merging fund in exchange for issuing shares or units to the investors of the merging fund.
 The shares or units in the merging fund are then extinguished.
 The new shares in the surviving fund will be New Accounts except where both funds are sponsored by the same sponsor - see below.
 So that fund mergers are not impeded, or held up by the requirement to perform due diligence on a series of New Accounts, special rules apply to the documentation of New Accounts on a merger of Investment Entities.
-There are a number of potential scenarios depending upon whether the merging fund (the investors of which will create the New Accounts in the surviving fund) is a [CD] Financial Institution and whether it is a Reporting or Participating Financial Institution Deemed Compliant Financial Institution or Non-Participating Financial Institution.
+There are a number of potential scenarios depending upon whether the merging fund (the investors of which will create the New Accounts in the surviving fund) is a [CD] Financial Institution and whether it is a Reporting or Participating Financial Institution.
 These are considered below.